pr4thams/JSON-Editor/README.md

 # JSON Editor

 JSON Editor is a full-stack web application that allows users to fetch, edit, and validate JSON data via an intuitive and visually appealing interface.
-It uses an extensive suite of modern technologies for both server and client sides.
+It uses an extensive suite of modern technologies for both the server and client sides.

 ## Technologies Used